hyperledger/fabric/docs/source/couchdb_tutorial.rst

 After installing the chaincode on our peer, we need to approve a chaincode definition for our organization, and commit the chaincode definition to the channel.
-The chaincode definition includes the package identifier that was returned by the install command.
-We can also use the `peer lifecycle chaincode queryinstalled <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html#peer-lifecycle-chaincode-queryinstalled>`__ command to find the package ID of ``marbles.tar.gz``.
+Because the chaincode definition includes the package identifier, we will first use the `peer lifecycle chaincode queryinstalled <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html#peer-lifecycle-chaincode-queryinstalled>`__ command to find the package ID of ``marbles.tar.gz``.

 3. Use the following command to query your peer for the package ID of the